JoshuaEagan1/Overdose-Data-Project/README.md

 "Error in data.frame(..., check.names = FALSE) :
 arguments imply differing number of rows: 0, 87"
 ```
 is returned, the data for this indicator and state is not available.
+Data for all indicators is available for
+these areas: CT, DC, ME, NC, NH, NM, NV, NY, OK, OR, RI, SC, US, UT, VA, VT, WA.
+There is a value labeled YC
+for which data is also complete, but I am unsure what this signifies.
+States and territories other
+than the ones previously mentioned only have data available for Number of Drug Overdose Deaths and Number
+of Deaths.

 ```
 state_indicator<-function(St,Idcr){